mrbuilder1961/mrbuilder1961.github.io/README.md

 [2.051 update is incoming soon!]

-Note that this version has a few modifications to the base game (not all changes logged yet):
+Note that this version has a few modifications to the base game.
+Some of these changes are noted at the top comment in [modifications.js](https://github.com/mrbuilder1961/mrbuilder1961.github.io/blob/main/mods/modifications.js).
+However, not all changes have been logged:

 - Grimoire magic bar shows decimals to the hundredths place
 - Sugar lump text changes color based on whether the lump is maturing, mature, or ripe